 Materials and methods.

-Melamine (Aldrich, 99%), AgNO3 (Aldrich, 99.99%), K2PdCl4 (Aldrich, 99.9%), Formic acid (Merck, 98-100%), KCl (Merck, 99.99%), NaBH4 (Merck, 99%) were used without further purification. ultrapure water (18.5 MΩ Milli Q) was used for all experiments.
+Melamine (Aldrich, 99%), AgNO3 (Aldrich, 99.99%), K2PdCl4 (Aldrich, 99.9%), Formic acid (Merck, 98-100%), KCl (Merck, 99.99%), NaBH4 (Merck, 99%) were used without additional refinement.
+Ultrapure water (18.5 MΩ Milli Q) was utilized for all experimentations.

 Characterization.

-Fourier-transform infrared spectroscopy (FT-IR) spectrums were recorded by a Shimadzu IR-460 spectrometer.
+FT-IR spectrums were recorded by a Shimadzu IR-460 spectrometer.
 Powder X-ray diffraction (PXRD) patterns were performed for samples using Bruker D8 ADVANCE X-ray diffractometer diffraction system with Cu Kα radiation (λ =1.5406 Å).
 UV-vis absorption and diffuse reflectance spectra were recorded using SHIMADZU, uv-2450.
 The surface morphology of samples was determined by the Hitachi S4700 FE-SEM.
-Transmission electron microscopy (TEM) images were captured with a Zeiss EM 900 electron microscope.
-The generated gas molecules (H2 + CO2) were analyzed by gas chromatography (GC) equipped with a thermal conductivity detector (TCD) and the results were compared with the automatic CO2 gas measuring device.
+TEM images were captured with a Zeiss EM 900 electron microscope.
+The generated gas molecules (H2 + CO2) were monitored by gas chromatography (GC) armed with a TCD detector and the results were contrastedd with the automatic CO2 gas measuring apparatus.

 Synthesis of g-C3N4.

-Bulk g-C3N4 was synthesized by thermal polymerization of melamine from ambient temperature up to 550 °C with heating rate of 2.3 °C per minute and in the following by keeping the temperature constant at 550 oC for 4 h48.
+g-C3N4 was synthesized by thermal polymerization of melamine from ambient temperature up to 550 °C with heating rate of 2.3 °C per minute and in the following by keeping the temperature constant at 550 oC for 4 h48.

 Synthesis of SLCN.

 Synthesis of g-C3N4 was executed using a complementary two-step manner (ultrasonic-hydrothermal method).
 For this purpose, 0.1 g of as-made bulk g-C3N4 was first exposed to ultrasonic waves for 2 h.
-In the following, after resting the obtained solution for 5 min, the upper part of the solution was separated and transferred into a Teflon-lined stainless autoclave (with a volume of 100 ml) and then heated at 120 °C for 10 h.
-Eventually, after the desired time had elapsed and the autoclave temperature reached ambient temperature, the almost yellowish white mixture was separated by centrifugation (5000 rpm) and dried at 60 °C for 12 h.
+In the following, after resting the obtained solution for 5 min, the upper part of the solution was separated and rendered into a Teflon-lined stainless autoclave (100 ml) and then heated at 120 °C for 10 h.
+Eventually, after the desired time had elapsed and the autoclave temperature reached ambient temperature, the almost yellowish white mixture was isolated by centrifugation (5000 rpm) and dried up at 50 °C for 12 h.

 Synthesis of AgPdNPs/SLCN.

-For synthesis of AgPdNPs/SLCN, 0.1 g SLCN was dispersed in 40 mL deionized water and then sonicated at room temperature for 30 min.
-Subsequently aqueous AgNO3 and K2PdCl4 (mole ratio= 1:0, 3:1, 1:1, 1:3, 0:1) was added, and then magnetically stirred for overnight at ambient temperature.
-Afterward, 2 mL of aqueous NaBH4 (0.1 M) was added dropwise into the mixture and stirred for another 2 h.
-After 2 h, the samples were collected by centrifugation (5000 rpm) and washed with deionized water several times.
-Finally, the samples were dried in a vacuum oven at 60 °C for 12 h.
+For the synthesis of AgPdNPs/SLCN, 0.1 g SLCN was dispersed in 40 mL distilled water and then sonicated at 25 oC for 30 min.
+Subsequently aqueous AgNO3 and K2PdCl4 (mole ratio= 1:0, 2:1, 1:1, 1:2, 0:1) was extra, and then magnetically stirred for overnight at ambient temperature.
+Afterward, 2.5 mL of aqueous NaBH4 (0.15 M) was added drop by drop into the mixture and stirred for another 2 h.
+After 2 h, the samples were gathered by centrifugation (5000 rpm) and rinsed with distilled water several times.
+The samples were dried in aoven at 50 °C for 15 h.

 Photocatalytic dehydrogenation of FA.

-The photocatalytic H2 evolution assessment was performed in a closed 50 mL reactor vertically irradiated by a 24 W LED lamp.
+The photocatalytic H2 evolution assessment was performed in a closed 50 mL reactor by a 24 W LED-SMD lamp.
 For this purpose, in 10 ml of deionized water, 20 mg of AgPdNPs/SLCN catalyst was dispersed by sonication and the reactor oxygen was purged by N2 before the reaction.
-Then 0.38 ml of 98% formic acid was injected into the catalyst solution at room temperature.
-The gas molecules produced were analyzed by a gas chromatograph (GC) with a thermal conductivity detector (TCD).
-The volume of gas (CO2 + H2) evolution during the photocatalytic reaction was evaluated by a gas burette system.
-The TOFs are calculated from the data within the first 10 min according to the following equation32:
+Then 0.38 ml of 98% FA was injected into the catalyst solution at room temperature.
+The gas molecules produced were analyzed by a gas chromatograph.
+The amount of gas (H2 + CO2) evolution during the photocatalytic reaction was evaluated by a gas burette system.
+The TOFs are calculated within the initial 10 min conforming to the subsequent equation32:

-TOF = ngas produced / (nAuPd × h)
+TOF = ngas produced / (nAgPd × h)

 Results and discussion